Cayetano Domingo Grossi: Death sentence and execution

 Grossi's wife Rosa and her daughters, Clara and Catalina, were considered "concealers" of the homicides and were sentenced to three years of effective prison each and to pay court costs.
 Ultimately, Catalina's sentence was reduced to two years in prison.

 Having established the responsibilities of the accused, Cayetano Domingo Grossi was found guilty as the perpetrator of the murders and was sentenced to death by Judge Ernesto Madero.

 On the day of his execution, at 5 o'clock in the morning, Grossi's children entered the prison chapel, the first of which being his 19-year-old son.
 While he hadn't seen his father in over a year, he showed no emotion in this final visit.
 The youngest son, Lorenzo, 6 years old, did not want to approach his father and shied away from his caresses.
 Teresita, his daughter, cried when she saw him, and also resisted hugging him.

 First lieutenants Rosa Burgos and Calisto García, and captain Manuel Medrano, were in charge of Grossi's execution.
-For this he was blindfolded, put on the bench with his hands and feet tied, and had his sentence carried out by firing squad on April 6, 1900 at 8 AM.
-After the initial volly, second lieutenant Emilio Lascano approached the body and shot him in a coup de grâce.
+For this he was blindfolded, put on the bench with his hands and feet tied, and had his sentence carried out by firing squad on April 6, 1900, at 8 AM.
+After the initial volley, second lieutenant Emilio Lascano approached the body and shot him in a coup de grâce.